Akhil3171/Generify/EXPLANATION.md

 ### Logging

+Note:  Attempts were made to use Google ADK's LoggingPlugin for Observability of AI Agent.
+This and other plugins such as for token count and budget failed due to Google ADK always ignoring the custom runner.py that imports and uses the plugins.
+Different workarounds were attempted in collaboration with Claude.ai but we were unable to determine how to use LoggingPlugin by time of submission.

 **ADK Framework Logging**:
 - Use `adk web . -v` for verbose logging
 - Or `adk web . --log_level debug` for debug level